East End Market Opens in Orlando

-Reopening on Saturday, November 2, the new East End Market becomes Orlando's gastro-hub, providing a venue to shop from local food artisans and unique merchants - just in time for fall and holiday menus.
+With the recent reopening of East End Market, Orlando now has its own gastro-hub, providing a venue to shop from local food artisans and unique merchants — just in time for fall and holiday menus.

-Olde Hearth Bread Co. serves up natural, fresh-baked breads and rustic breakfast pastries hand crafted by artisan Shannon Talty.
-His artisan pop-tarts are the heavenly bliss most shoppers at the market seek.
+Olde Hearth Bread Co. serves up natural, fresh-baked breads and rustic breakfast pastries handcrafted by owner Shannon Talty.
+His artisanal pop-tarts are the heavenly bliss most shoppers at the market seek.

 Houndstooth Sauce Co. is the market's source for artisan sauces and marinades.
-Signature sauces from founder, Chef David Bressler are the T-Town Red BBQ Sauce and the Honey Hoison Glaze & Marinade.
+Signature sauces from founder David Bressler are the Red BBQ Sauce and the Honey Hoison Marinade & Glaze.

 Cheese enthusiasts can select hand-crafted cheeses from all over the world at La Femme du Fromage — The Cheese Lady.